GeorgiosGiagkas/docker-tutorial/notes.md

 2. network "my_api" for mongo and nodejs containers.
 > <mark style="background-color:green">Containers can be attacked to more than one virual network or none.
 Skip virual networkds an duse host IP(--net=host)</mark>

+> the default bridge network driver allow containers to communicate with each other when running on the same docker host.

 `docker container inspect --format '{{ .NetworkSetting.IPAddress }}' <containerName>` Find out the IP of the network the container uses(not the same as the host?).
 > In mac find the ip address of the host by:<br>
 `ifconfig en0`